kostyfisik/jade/README.md

 to Multimodal Problem Optimization' Springer, 2009.
 JADE++ is designed to run efficiently in parallel on multicore processors, multiprocessor systems, clusters and supercomputers with help of MPI.
-JADE++ has also an option to be switch on of impoved cross-section rate PMCRADE (after Li et al. in the paper "Power Mean Based Crossover Rate Adaptive Differential Evolution").
+JADE++ has also an option to switch on the impoved cross-section rate PMCRADE (after Li et al. in the paper "Power Mean Based Crossover Rate Adaptive Differential Evolution").
 The source code is licened under GPL v3+.